Myrhorod: History

 The town was founded either in the 12th or 13th century as an eastern border fort of Kievan Rus'.
 According to legend, the fort was a place of peace negotiations that gave it its name (literally the City of Peace).

 From 1471 to 1667 the town was part of the Kiev Voivodeship of the Grand Duchy of Lithuania and the Crown of the Kingdom of Poland.

 Myrhorod was first mentioned in chronicles in 1575 when Stephen Báthory made it a regiment city.
 According to some historians, there was an earlier mentioning of the city in 1530, when the city coat of arms were established - yellow cross over an eight-pointed star, which signifies the victory of Christianity over Islam.
 Myrhorod was a royal city of Poland.

 Myrhorod was the regimental base of the Myrhorod Cossacks who were very active in several Ukrainian Cossack uprisings, particularly during the peasants'-and-cossacks' revolt of 1638 under the leadership of Hetman Yakiv Ostrianytsia against the Polish nobility (szlachta).
 The Myrhorod Cossack regiment was among the best units in the army of Hetman Bohdan Khmelnytsky during the Khmelnytsky Uprising (1648–1654).

 After the Treaty of Pereyaslav, the city became an uezd city, the centre for the Myrhorod regiment.
 The famous Sorochyntsy Fair is located 25 km from Myrhorod.

 Since 1912, Myrhorod is known for its underground mineral waters.

 A local newspaper is published here since February 1919.

 Since 1920 Myrhorod is also known as a resort town.

 In 1999, an English [Language] Resource Center was established at Myrhorod School No. 9, one of four such centres opened in Ukraine with the continuous help from Siena College since 1995.
 Other contributors to this project were Americans for Democracy in Ukraine (ADU), Canadian Credit Bank, and Narodna Kasa from Montreal, Canada.
 In 1995 a group of Myrhorod teachers, former participants at the seminars conducted by methodologists from Siena College Teacher Training Institute, organized Poltava Oblast's English Teachers' Association.
 The Myrhorod English Resource Center is supervised by the local Teachers' Association.

 Until 18 July 2020, Myrhorod was designated as a city of oblast significance and did not belong to Myrhorod Raion even though it was the center of the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four, the city was merged into Myrhorod Raion.

 On April 2, 2022, the invaders fired 3 missiles at infrastructure facilities in the city.
 The air defense forces of the Armed Forces of Ukraine managed to destroy several enemy cruise missiles.
 However, the shelling damaged the runway of the Myrhorod air base, the airfield infrastructure, and caused a fire at the fuel and lubricants warehouse.

-On the night of April 8-9, 2022, Russian invaders shelled an infrastructure facility in the city, with two victims reported.
+On the night of April 8–9, 2022, Russian invaders shelled an infrastructure facility in the city, with two victims reported.

 Population

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census: